Get smart with Antibiotics

 The Scottish Government has sent out centrally generated letters advising patients to ring their surgery and book a flu vaccination appointment.
-We have received supplies of injectable vaccines for eligible patients who are 18 years or older.
-Patients who are in an "at risk" group or over 65 years of age should contact their local surgery to make an appointment for a flu jab.
+We have now received initial supplies of all vaccine types for eligible patients.
+Patients who are eligible should contact their local surgery to make an appointment to receive the flu vaccine.

 For more information on the flu campaign this year see NHS Inform